Content Creator For Impact Volunteering in Italy - Rome

-Intrigued by the idea of being a Creative Technologies volunteer in Italy - Rome?
-International Volunteer HQ’s Creative Technologies project gives volunteers with technical and digital skills the opportunity to use them to make a meaningful difference.
+Intrigued by the idea of being a Content Creator For Impact volunteer in Italy - Rome?
+International Volunteer HQ’s Content Creator For Impact project gives volunteers with technical and digital skills the opportunity to use them to make a meaningful difference.
 Volunteers will assist NGOs in Rome who are fighting for causes like social inclusion, anti-racism, animal protection, disability awareness and environmental conservation.
 Their help with communication can be the key to obtaining donations, raising awareness, and making local citizens more active in these causes.

 - Programs start every second and fourth Monday of the month

 - Affordable fees from AU$2106 for 2 weeks

 - Includes accommodation, breakfast and dinner, airport pick up, orientation and 24/7 support

 Help local NGOs increase their reach and get their messages out there

 Discover Rome’s legendary beauty and culture